fieldtrip/website/tutorial/minimumnormestimate.md

 The lambda value is a scaling factor that is responsible for scaling the noise-covariance matrix.
 If it is zero the noise-covariance estimation will be not taken into account during the computation of the inverse solution.
 Noise-covariance is estimated in each trial separately and then averaged, while the functional data (of which we calculate the source-analysis) is simply averaged across all the trials.
 Therefore, the higher the number of trials the lower the noise is in the averaged, functional data, but the number trials is not reducing the noise in the noise-covariance estimation.
 This is the reason while it is useful to use a scaling factor for the noise-covariance matrix if we want to estimate more realistically the amount of noise.

-You do not have to specify of the noise-covariance matrix separatly, because it is in the tlckFC.cov and in the tlckFIC.cov fields, and ft_sourceanalysis will take it into account automatically.
+You do not have to specify of the noise-covariance matrix separately, because it is in the tlckFC.cov and in the tlckFIC.cov fields, and ft_sourceanalysis will take it into account automatically.

     load tlck;
     load Subject01_leadfield;